-WHY GIVE BACK
+WHY WE GIVE

-This reminds me of the starfish story that goes something like this.
-Once upon a time, there was an old man who had a habit of walking on the beach every morning.
+“Once upon a time, there was an old man who had a habit of walking on the beach every morning.
 Early one morning, he was walking along the shore after a big storm had passed and found the vast beach littered with starfish as far as the eye could see, stretching in both directions.

 Off in the distance, the old man noticed a small boy approaching.
 The boy was feverishly picking up starfish and throwing them as far as he could back into the ocean.
-As the old man approached the boy the man called out, “Good morning!
+As the old man approached the boy, the old man called out, “Good morning!
 May I ask what it is that you are doing?”

-The old man replied, “But there must be tens of thousands of starfish on this beach.
+The old man said, “But there must be tens of thousands of starfish on this beach.
 I’m afraid you won’t really be able to make much of a difference.”

 The boy bent down, picked up yet another starfish and threw it as far as he could into the ocean.
-Then he turned, smiled and said, “It made a difference to that one!”
+Then he turned, smiled and said, “I made a difference to that one!”
 Adapted from The Star Thrower, by Loren Eiseley (1907 – 1977)

 The obvious point of the story is that even if your efforts only affect one person, it will be a big deal to that person.